basedanarki/basedanarki/README.md

 Generative.
 Lifelong.
 Enterprise.
 Agentic.
 Multimodal...

-Enlightened cities of little Demigods who just love working.
-Basically, businesspeople got retargeting and they've got these when it comes to the greatest ROI of all-time.
-And they're all out of retargeting.
+Enlightened cities, countries, datacenters full of Demigods who just love working.
+Work, work, work...

 Yeah they're specialized but what's it to ya?
-Lol reach out, friendo, happy to exchange ideas with fellow AI city planners.
+Lol reach out, friendo, happy to exchange ideas with fellow AI city/country planners.

 (Talk to me about your data/reality so we can make it more useful, monetized, visible, *invisible*... if you've got $M's or think you're on track.
 Easy!)